In this lecture, we will discuss dysfunctional uterine bleeding in adolescent girls.

 Generally, girls should have less than 7 pads per day for less than 7 days.

-The duration should be three to seven days.
-The average blood loss is 30 to 40 milliliters
+The duration of the bleeding should be three to seven days.
+The average blood loss is 30-40 ml or less than 7 pads.

 the duration of flow, or the amount of blood loss that’s occurring in periods.
 So, we have different terms

 to describe different problems.
 Menorrhagia is a prolonged or heavy uterine bleeding